Things to do in Krakow

 Wieliczka Salt Mine

-A UNESCO World Cultural Heritage Monument, the Salt Mine at Wieliczka is a unique underground complex built in the Middle Ages.
-The series of labyrinthine tunnels, chambers, galler…
+A UNESCO World Cultural Heritage Monument, the Salt Mine at Wieliczka is a remarkable underground complex that dates back to the Middle Ages.
+This vast network of labyrinthine tunn…

 Auschwitz Memorial Museum photo